Meridian

 A coordinated announcement out of the GCC on adaptation infrastructure looks routine on the surface.
 The financing architecture underneath is anything but.

-The package combines blended public-private financing with a regional risk pool, a procurement framework designed to accelerate deployment of adaptation infrastructure, and a verification mechanism that ties subsequent funding tranches to operational milestones rather than reporting milestones.
-Each instrument has been used elsewhere in different combinations.
-The combination assembled here is, by the description of practitioners involved in the design, calibrated to the operational realities of the region in ways the more generic international packages have not been.
+The package combines blended public-private financing with a regional risk pool and a procurement framework designed to accelerate deployment of adaptation infrastructure.
+A verification mechanism ties each funding tranche directly to operational milestones rather than mere reporting requirements.
+Every component has been used elsewhere, but the calibration to the region's specific needs is novel, according to practitioners who helped design it.

 The daily digest